aryeelab/bisulfite-seq-tools/README.md

 ## Alignment and methylation calling
-In order to perform alignment and methylation calling choose *bsseq_preprocess_pe_dynamic_disk* method configuration
+In order to perform alignment and methylation calling choose *bismark_rrbs* or *bismark_wgbs* method configuration

 1) Upload the .fastq files to the google cloud bucket
 2) In the FireCloud workspace choose *bsseq_preprocess_pe_dynamic_disk* method configuration